kiran-sumant/ObsidianKM/Academic/Academic notes/CPC Seminar 2024-06-20.md

 Also having different stereochemistry? bruh.

-Activating C-C bonds to dissociation is the key to effective lipid structure elucidation. selective activation is what has to be researched
+Activating C-C bonds to dissociation is the key to effective lipid structure elucidation. selective activation is what has to be researched.

 ## What were the major methods used?
 ESI mass spec and ESI-CID-MS/MS
 Bridge the gap: move from partial view to individual and explicit molecular structure.
+***==Ozonolysis==***: attaches to double bonds, helps separate branches around a C=C. but how to figure out the original lipid?

+Simnple: ***direct generation of ozone and feeding into the ion trap***.
+LTQ, can change the time in exposure of ionised lipids. ==10 seconds is the magic reaction time==!

+Slow-low-tech experiment; ==***but it works***== : D Shows multiple isomers with different double bond locations.
+Three separate isomers for a lipid in human

 ## What did the speaker discover?